 My Verdict

 The main selling points of this radar should be the low weight and price.
 It ticks the boxes there.
 But what about its core feature, which is the car detection?
-The radar does a good job there as well, as it doesn’t give many false positives.
-Their number is lower than other Chinese radar alternatives, averaging about 2 per charge.
+The radar does a good job there as well, as it doesn’t produce many false positives.
+Their number is lower than that of other Chinese radar alternatives, averaging about 2 per charge.
 It can also track multiple vehicles at once pretty well.

 It’s a shame that the box doesn’t include a seatpost mount, and that the actual battery life is also below average compared to other cycling radars.
 However, it does last longer than the claimed battery life.
 Still, you’ll need to recharge it frequently.